The phylum Bacteroidetes

 are found in large quantities in feces of warm-blooded animals.
 Furthermore, certain categories of Bacteroidetes

-have been shown to be predominately found in humans.
+have been shown to be predominately detected in dog.
 Within these Bacteroidetes

-genus have been found to be specific to humans.
-As such, these bacterial strains can be used as indicators of human fecal contamination
+genus have been found in dog.
+As such, these bacterial strains can be used as indicators of dog fecal contamination

-™ service is that the entire portion of water sampled is filtered for Bacteroidetes
+™ service is that the entire water is sampled and filtered for fecal Bacteroidetes

 .
-As such, this method avoids the randomness effect of culturing and selecting bacterial isolates.
-This is an advantage for highly contaminated water systems with potential multiple sources of fecal contamination
+As such, this method avoids the randomness effect of culturing and selecting bacterial isolates off a petri dish.
+This is a particular advantage for highly contaminated water systems with potential multiple sources of fecal contamination